 Key areas of work involve investigating how virgin raw materials can be substituted with waste and by-products from other industries in our cement and concrete production processes.
-These include Ground Granulated Blast-furnace Slag

-(GGBS) from the iron and steel industry, Pulverised Fuel Ash (PFA), or 'Fly ash' from coal-fired power stations and construction demolition waste (CDW).
+These include Ground Granulated Blast-furnace Slag (GGBS) from the iron and steel industry, Pulverised Fuel Ash (PFA), or 'Fly ash' from coal-fired power stations and construction demolition waste (CDW).
 The use of calcined clays as a substitute for clinker is another significant workstream.
 Elsewhere, we are implementing solutions to use recycled asphalt planings (RAP) to preserve valuable primary aggregates, reduce waste and improve the efficiency of project delivery.

 "Leveraging the support of our parent company, we've partnered with Low Carbon Materials in the Holcim Accelerator, a unique, intensive six-months acceleration program to foster innovation and collaboration in the construction industry.
-LCM has developed OSTO - a carbon negative lightweight aggregate for concrete blocks, in which more CO2 is permanently captured than is used in its manufacture, resulting in blocks which deliver a 100% reduction in embodied carbon.
+LCM has developed OSTO - circular aggregates for concrete blocks which could possibly help in carbon reduction in that area.
 It's through innovative partnerships such as this that we're working to help make net zero construction a reality."